All About Probate

 Do I need an attorney to handle a probate estate?

-As experienced probate lawyers and attorneys in Jacksonville, Florida.
+We are experienced probate lawyers and attorneys in Jacksonville, Florida.
 We help clients with their estate settlement needs.
-We have represented clients in the Florida probate courts for over 30 years, we are familiar with the Florida rules of probate, and know how important it is for the probate estate administration process to be completed as soon as reasonably possible, and as efficiently as possible, regardless of whether the Florida probate estate is simply to probate a Florida real estate deed, or an complex probate estate that is subject to the federal estate taxes, or the “death tax.”
-Our Florida probate attorneys and lawyers provide our clients with complete and timely probate information and legal advice regarding Florida law and probate, and the status and activities of each Florida probate case.
+We have represented clients in the probate courts throughout Florida for over 30 years.
+We are very familiar with the rules of probate.
+We know how important it is for the probate estate administration process to be completed as soon as reasonably possible, and as efficiently as possible.
+Our experienced includes situations where the probate estate is simply to probate a Florida real estate deed, or is a complex probate estate subject to federal estate taxes, or the “death tax.”

 Who pays for the estate attorney?

-Our probate fees for representing you in the estate settlement and administration of a Florida probate estate or trust administration will depend on the facts and circumstances of your particular case.
-Often our Florida probate lawyers will work on a flat fee or fixed fee basis.
-Other times, a Florida probate lawyer’s or attorney’s hourly rates are appropriate.
+Probate fees for representing you in the estate settlement and administration of your probate estate or trust administration depends on the facts and circumstances of your particular case.
+Often our probate lawyers work on a flat fee or fixed fee basis.
+Other times, a probate lawyer’s hourly rates are appropriate.
 We work with you to find a fee arrangement that is fair to both you and our law firm.

-In appropriate Florida probate or will contests litigation, we will consider working on a contingent fee basis, which means there is no fee if there is no recovery.
+In appropriate probate or will contests litigation, we will consider working on a contingent fee basis.
+With a contingent fee, there is no fee if there is no recovery.

-In particular, if your Florida probate administration is for the sole purpose of a Florida real estate probate, i.e, transferring title to Florida real property, our Florida probate lawyers usually will work on a fixed fee basis, so that you will know from the beginning exactly what your total cost will be.
-Our law firm will provide all of the probate court documents and probate forms that are needed for your case.
+In particular, if your probate administration in Florida is for the sole purpose of a Florida real estate probate ( transferring title to Florida real property), we usually will work on a fixed fee basis.
+You will know from the beginning exactly what your total cost will be.
+Our law firm will provide all of the probate court documents and probate forms needed for your case.

-We hope the following series of questions and answers will help you gain an understanding of some of the issues and needs involved in Florida’s courts of probate proceedings, whether a formal administration, a summary administration, or the probate of Florida real estate, and will assist you with your needs.
+We hope the following series of questions and answers will help you gain an understanding of some of the issues and needs involved in probate courts in Florida.
+Whether you need assistance with a formal administration, a summary administration, or just probate for Florida real estate, we will assist you with your needs.
 We want you to complete your probate matter as quickly as possible at the least reasonable cost.

-If you find that you need help with estate settlement or probate administration, we encourage you to seek the assistance of probate lawyers and attorneys in Jacksonville Florida, and we sincerely hope you will contact your us for your probate matters at 904-448-1969 (toll free at 866-510-9099) or email Info@TheColemanLawFirm.com to discuss your needs with us so that we can help guide you through the Florida probate of a will process.
+When you need help with estate settlement or probate administration, we can help you.
+Give us a call at 904-448-1969 (toll free at 866-510-9099) or email Info@TheColemanLawFirm.com to discuss your needs with us so that we can help guide you through the Florida probate of a will process.

-As experienced Jacksonville estate settlement and probate lawyers and attorneys we understand the emotional issues that become involved with probate cases, and when there is probate litigation, for whatever reason, things get delayed.
+When there is probate litigation, for whatever reason, things get delayed.
 The emotions associated with the probate litigation can become overwhelming.
 We understand that.
 Probate litigation can involve many different types of situations.
-The issues may involve will contests or will disputes, especially over inheritance issue, Litigation can arise for removal of a personal representative or executor from a Florida probate estate, for removal of a personal representative for breach of fiduciary duty by the personal representative, or a will challenge based on irregularities in the formal requirements for the execution of a last will and testament, forgeries, the exercise of undue influence in the procuring of a last will and testament, the will maker’s lack of testamentary capacity or inability to understand the contents of a last will and testament, the improper administration of a probate estate by the personal representative, or disputes that arise between the surviving spouse and the children of previous marriages, especially where the Florida spousal elective share can cause probate litigation.
-If there is an inheritance that is the result of the Florida intestacy law may be involved for an intestate estate.
+The issues may involve will contests or will disputes, especially over inheritance issue, Litigation can arise for removal of a personal representative (executor) from a probate estate.
+Or, maybe the litigation is for removal of a personal representative for breach of fiduciary duty.
+It might be a will challenge based on irregularities in the formal requirements for the signing of a last will and testament, forgeries, or the exercise of undue influence in the procuring of a last will and testament.
+Sometimes the challenge is that the will maker lacked testamentary capacity or was unable to understand the contents of a last will and testament.
+Claims arise involving the improper administration of a probate estate by the personal representative.
+Quite often the disputes arise between the surviving spouse and the children of previous marriages.
+Challenging the application of the Florida spousal elective share can cause probate litigation.
+If there is an inheritance that is the result of the Florida intestacy law (no will), then there can be litigation.

 With our 30+ years of experience we can help you avoid unnecessary delays, costs, and help you resolve your probate needs quickly and efficiently.
-If you need a probate attorney in Florida, please call us toll free at 866-510-9099, or locally at 904-448-1969, in Palm Coast at 386-585-7004.
+When you need a probate attorney in Florida, please call us toll free at 866-510-9099, or locally in Jacksonville at 904-448-1969, in Palm Coast at 386-585-7004.
 You can also email us at Info@TheColemanLawFirm.com.